shubham-gangpuri/Android-Interview-Questions/README.md

 2. What are all layers in MVVM?
 3. What are solid principles (Examples in your android code)?
 4. Test-cases for each MVVM layers (Examples).
+5. What is clean architectural?
+How to implement it in your android App?
 ```

 ## 3rd Party Libraries :